RyHensel/dead-reckoning/README.md

 **A dialog is open and no buttons respond.** tkinter dialogs are modal.
 Dismiss it and the window comes back.

-**"The system cannot find the file specified" on a UNC path.** Should be fixed — paths are normalized on entry — but if you hand-edit `config.json`, use backslashes for UNC paths. `//server/share` is invalid to some Windows APIs.
+**"The system cannot find the file specified" on a UNC path.** Should be fixed and paths are normalized on entry but if you hand-edit `config.json`, use backslashes for UNC paths. `//server/share` is invalid to some Windows APIs.

 **Scan finds far more projects than expected.** The source root is too broad,